Freight rates remain flat on some support

-New Delhi, Apr 3 (PTI) Freight rates for nine-tonne pay load section were enquired flat at the local truck transport market in the national capital today following comfortable position of trucks against reduced cargo movements.
+New Delhi, Mar 26 (PTI) Freight rates for nine-tonne pay load section remained flat at the local truck transport market in the national capital today following ample position of trucks against restricted cargo movements.

-Transporters said substantial availability of trucks against restricted cargo movements, held freight rates around overnight levels.
+Transporters said besides comfortable availability of trucks, reduced cargo movements mainly kept freight rates around last levels.

 Following are todays freight rates per nine-tonne load (in Rs): Jaipur